 05477 = 18 easy minutes to Burlington, 18 easy minutes to Waterbury, non-profit skiing, the round church, and some pretty great food.
 Contact Kathy if you have questions or would like more information about the area.

 Richmond, 05477, is a small town of approximately 4000, in Chittenden County in the foothills of the Green Mountains and on the eastern edge of the Champlain Valley.
-Surrounding Richmond are Jericho, Bolton, Huntington, and Williston.
+Surrounding Richmond is Jericho, Bolton, Huntington, and Williston.
 Richmond makes for an easy commute to its neighboring town of Williston and is just an 18-minute drive to either downtown Burlington or the Waterbury/Stowe exits.
 Some even find themselves commuting (half hour drive) to the State’s capital Montpelier.
 It is one of the most affordable communities in Chittenden County, only seconds from Interstate 89, and a very short drive to Bolton Valley Ski Resort, making it one of the most popular alternatives to the areas immediately surrounding Burlington.

 Richmond is home to one of Vermont’s most memorable monuments, the Old Round Church, built in 1812-13 and on the National Historic Register.
 The church is known for its unique construction, drawing historians, tourists (both native and visiting), artists, and pleasantly surprised passersby.
 Enjoy the summer and fall concert series, and be prepared to find yourself invited to a wedding at this unique venue.